vanleefxp/peano_typ/README.md

 ## Special functions

 Special functions such as the gamma function, zeta function, Gauss error function are too specific to mathematics that they are not included in Typst's built-in `calc` module.
 The `peano.special` sub-module covers these functions.
-For functions that can be defined in the complex field &#x2102;, these functions support input with `peano`'s complex number type.
+For functions that can be defined in the complex field &#x210